 A recognized off-campus university leave (triennial faculty leave, medical leave, etc.) or teaching relief for childcare not exceeding one semester will not invalidate the term of a FASS member.
-However FASS members will be expected to attend monthly meetings during the semester on which they are on leave when they are in be chosen from a list of alternates, the runner-up vote-getters for the divisional or at-large seats in the previous FASS election or, if the number of candidates on the list is insufficient, from the previous two FASS elections.
+However, FASS members will be expected to attend monthly meetings during the semester on which they are on leave when they are in the New Haven area Attendance at all Senate meetings whether or not on leave be chosen from a list of alternates, the runner-up vote-getters for the divisional or at-large seats in the previous FASS election or, if the number of candidates on the list is insufficient, from the previous two FASS elections.
 If the number of such previous candidate alternates is still insufficient to fill the vacancies, members may be nominated by the executive council from among the FAS faculty subject to the approval of the Senate.